neerajshukla1911/face-detection-app/README.rst

 Usage
 -----
-You can use any http client (eg. postman) to hit post request on  http://localhost:8882/face-detection Below is sample curl requests.
+You can use any http client (eg. postman) to hit post request on  http://localhost:8882/face-detection Below are sample curl requests.
 Change file path to your image file path.

 .. code:: shell